glozow/bitcoin-notes/transaction-lifecycle.md

 probable payment, and a collection of spent and added coins in the coins cache.

 In its journey, the transaction (and you, the reader!) swam through the mempool, zipped around the p2p network, and found a home in the block database of thousands of Bitcoin nodes.
-FIXME WHY IS THIS SO CHEESEY